Treatment options

 Can I buy Saxenda from an online pharmacy?

-Yes, you can purchase Saxenda from an online pharmacy.
-However, this is dependent on your eligibility for the medication.
+This is dependent on your eligibility for the medication.

 How much does Saxenda cost?